SEL Manufacturing Company Ltd.

 To the Members of SEL Manufacturing Company Limited

-Report on the Standalone Financial Statements
+Report on the Audit of the Standalone Financial Statements

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of theCompany as at March 31 2016 and its loss and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of our observations described in the Basisfor Qualified Opinion Pargraph below the aforesaid Standalone financial statements readwith Paragraph Material Uncertainty relating to Going Concern and paragraph Emphasis ofMatters described below give the information required by the Companies Act 2013 ("the Act") in the manner so required and give a true and fair view in conformity withthe Indian Accounting Standards prescribed under Section 133 of the Act read with theCompanies (Indian Accounting Standards) Rules2015 as amended ("Ind AS") andother accounting principles generally accepted in India of the state of affairs of theCompany as at March 31 2019 the loss and total Comprehensive loss changes in equityand its cash flows for the year ended on that date.

 Emphasis of Matter